sfranzyshen/wasm-clang/README.md

-# Running Clang/LLD in the browser producing a wasm file and upload to a esp device running a wasm3 VM
+# Running Clang/LLD in the browser producing a wasm file and uploading it to a esp device running a Wasm3 VM

 # Directory structure